 I propose to rename the Title function Nyall refers to as 'Capitalize' or 'Capitalize first letter' instead, so there is no confusion.

-#4 Updated by Nyall Dawson about 4 years ago
+#4 Updated by Nyall Dawson over 4 years ago

 Borys - that makes sense, but as Larry pointed out it's a bit confusing for users.
 My vote would be to change the wording to "Capitalize first letter", since that makes it a bit clearer that it only applies to the first letter and not the rest of the letters.

-#5 Updated by Nyall Dawson about 4 years ago
+#5 Updated by Nyall Dawson over 4 years ago

 Borys - after thinking about this, I'm a little puzzled what the use case is for your example.
 Are you saying you have a value in your table with mixed but predominantly lower-case characters ("quantum GIS headquarters")?
 Wouldn't it be much more common to have either all lower-case or all upper-case values in a table?
 Or is this function designed more for converting sentences like "Located at quantum GIS headquarters."?

-#6 Updated by Borys Jurgiel about 4 years ago
+#6 Updated by Borys Jurgiel over 4 years ago

 Maybe my example was too abstract, better one would be POI names that are sometimes acronyms.
 I prefer to be forced to use the two functions capitalize(lower(lga_name)) over having no way to preserve acronyms.
 Of course the best would be to have both capitalize() and title().